-PCMechanic Computer Repair in Davenport, FL can help you with your wireless network settings.
+PCMechanic Computer Repair in Davenport, FL, can help you with your wireless network settings.

-1. UPDATE ROUTER FIRMWARE
+1. UPDATE WI-FI ROUTER FIRMWARE

 WARNING: Do not interrupt a firmware upgrade that is in progress or you could potentially damage your router.
-Avoid doing an upgrade during a lightning storm.
+Avoid doing an update during a lightning storm.
 A power outage during a firmware upgrade can result in an inoperable router.

-2. FIND OPTIMAL ROUTER LOCATION
+2. FIND OPTIMAL WI-FI ROUTER LOCATION

 Finding the optimal router location can impact your wireless coverage.
 Here are some guidelines: